ubernostrum/django-registration/docs/custom-user.rst

         class Meta:
             model = MyCustomUser

-And then in your URL configuration:
+And then in your URL configuration (example here uses the HMAC activation workflow):

 .. code-block:: python

+    from django.conf.urls import include, url

-    from registration.views import RegistrationView
+    from registration.backends.hmac.views import RegistrationView

     from mycustomuserapp.forms import MyCustomUserForm

+    urlpatterns = [
+        ... # other URL patterns here
         url(r'^accounts/register/$',
             RegistrationView.as_view(
                 form_class=MyCustomUserForm
             ),
             name='registration_register',
-    )
+        ),
+        url(r'^accounts/', include('registration.backends.hmac.urls')),
+    ]

-If your custom user model is not compatible with the built-in workflows of ``django-registration``, you will probably need to subclass the provided views (either the base registration views, or the views of the workflow you want to use) and make the appropriate changes for your user model.
+If your custom user model is not compatible with the built-in workflows of ``django-registration`` (see next section), you will probably need to subclass the provided views (either the base registration views, or the views of the workflow you want to use) and make the appropriate changes for your user model.

 Determining compatibility of a custom user model